4.1. Survey and monitoring techniques

-Strain: Strain or asphalt moduli can be calculated from FWD data, but the method is not normally used as a monitoring tool as FWD surveys can be expensive to carry out.
-FWD surveys should however be carried out at least at 5-8 year intervals and if measurements are taken on the same spots some comparisons can be made.
+Strain: Strain or asphalt moduli can be calculated from FWD or TSD data.
+FWD or TSD surveys should be carried out at least at 5 – 8 year intervals, and when measurements are taken on the same spots some comparisons can be made.
 An example of this can be seen when comparing Swedish Bearing Capacity Indexes on recently paved roads.
 On good road sections strains will stay fairly constant at a level of 200 or less, but in sections with Mode 1 deformation problems these strains can increase very quickly, up to a level to 300 – 400 microstrain, as the road approaches the end of its working life.

 Dielectric values from a GPR air coupled antenna of the pavement surface or pavement base course interface can provide valuable information for road problem diagnoses.
 High dielectric values (>20) on gravel roads, and forest roads with a wearing course, can indicate drainage problems.
 High dielectric values can also indicate that the wearing course is adsorbing too much water and will be sensitive to permanent deformation and/or slipperiness during rain.